 You’ll see a list of the most popular content in your industry, with the social shares on each major network.

-In this case, it’s clear that the most popular networks for plumbing topics are Facebook and LinkedIn.
+In this case, the most popular networks for plumbing topics are Facebook and LinkedIn.

 Do the same for your business and find the most popular two or three networks.

-If you only create a basic business page on a social network, a few people will find it here and there.
+If you just create a basic business page on a social network, only a few people will find it.

-- Creating or sharing content that they will enjoy
+- Creating or sharing content they will enjoy.

-- Being active on the network; when someone leaves a comment or question about your business, respond as soon as possible.
+- Being active on the network (responding as soon as possible when someone leaves a comment or question about your business).

 - Social Media Marketing Made Simple: A Step-by-Step Guide

 - Welcome to The Beginner’s Guide to Social Media!

 - The Definitive Guide to Social Media Marketing